Star

 Members of the Duras

-Faction within the Klingon Empire obtain information
+Faction within the Klingon Empire obtain information pertaining to Project

-capable of destroying whole planets.
+whole planets.

 (“Genesis Hunt”)